wp-plugins/list-more-custom-field-names/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Cast limit as absolute integer rather than just an integer to disallow negative limits
+* Add check to prevent execution of code if file is directly accessed
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)
+* Minor code reformatting (spacing)

 = 1.2.4 =
 * Re-license as GPLv2 or later (from X11)
 * Add 'License' and 'License URI' header tags to readme.txt and plugin file